Draw A Right Triangle To Simplify The Given Expression

 • Not Rationalizing the Denominator: While not always strictly necessary, rationalizing the denominator often presents the simplified expression in a more conventional form.

 • Ignoring Domain Restrictions: Inverse trigonometric functions have specific domain restrictions.
 Be mindful of these restrictions when interpreting the results.
-For instance, arcsin(x) is only defined for -1 ≤ x ≤ 1.
+To give you an idea, arcsin(x) is only defined for -1 ≤ x ≤ 1.

 • Algebraic Errors: Be careful with your algebraic manipulations, especially when dealing with square roots and fractions.
 Double-check each step to minimize errors.